 While your overthinking may a sign of a real mental health condition such as depression, anxiety, and PTSD that need to be addressed by a professional, this is not necessarily the case.
 In fact, there are some steps you can take to help you cope before you decide to engage in therapy.

-Practice mindfulness.
 In order to stop overthinking, you must recognize what is happening.
 Being mindful helps you become aware and gain insight into what you are thinking and feeling in the present moment.
-In order to intervene for yourself, you must first be aware of what is happening.
 Take time out of your day to listen to yourself and what is going on in your inner world.

-Find accountability.
 In general, it can be difficult to notice negative patterns and make positive changes in your life.
-It is important to have people who know you well and are willing be a part of your encouragement.
+It is important to have people by your side who know you well and are willing to support you.
 They can lovingly draw attention to moments when you are overthinking.
 They can also reinforce the moments when you push past overthinking and move forward.